simpeg/segns-2024-tutorial/README.md

    the tutorial).
 If you installed Anaconda, then replace `mamba` for `conda` in the previous line.

+### Step 3: Get the repository's utility code and data.

+If you are not comfortable using git, you will need to at a bare minimum you will need to download:

+- The data configuration file: [configuration](data/20170606_337m2_Cal_DualWaveform_60Hz_414_412_418.gex)
+- A parser script to read the configuration file: [gex_parser.py](notebooks/utilities/gex_parser.py)
+- The environment [`environment.yml`][environment_yml] as detailed above in Step 2.

+If you are comfortable using git, you have likely already cloned this repository and received all of the files you will need.

+>[!TIP]
+> You don't need to explicitly download the data file from github, we will be able to use
+> `pandas.read_csv` to retrieve the file for us.

 ### Step 4: Activate the `simpeg-segns2024` environment and start JupyterLab

 > [!TIP]
 > You'll need a browser that is able to run JupyterLab (basically anyone except
-> Internet Explorer or Edge).
+> Internet Explorer).
 If you are in Windows, make sure you change your
 > default browser to a different one.

 Now we can activate the newly created `simpeg-segns2024` environment.